- Prostate cancer risk factors

 But these men may still be treated with either surgery or radiation, either because the doctor can’t be sure how quickly the cancer might grow and spread, or because the men are uncomfortable knowing they have cancer and not getting any treatment.
 Treatments like surgery and radiation can have urinary, bowel, and/or sexual side effects that can seriously affect a man’s quality of life.

-Men and their doctors may end up struggling over whether they need treatment or whether they might be able to be followed without being treated right away (an approach called watchful waiting or active surveillance).
+Men and their doctors may end up struggling over if they need treatment or if they can just be followed closely without being treated right away (an approach called watchful waiting or active surveillance).
 Even when men are not treated right away, they still need regular blood PSA tests and prostate biopsies to determine the need for future treatment.
 These tests are linked with risks of anxiety, pain, infection, and bleeding.

-Doctors are conducting large studies to see if early detection tests will lower the risk of death from prostate cancer.
+Doctors are studying if early detection tests will lower the risk of death from prostate cancer.
 The most recent results from 2 large studies were conflicting, and didn’t offer clear answers.

 - A European study did find a lower risk of death from prostate cancer with PSA screening (done about once every 4 years), but the researchers estimated that about 1,050 men would need to be screened (and 37 treated) in order to prevent one death from prostate cancer.